 That's why this slightly unusual bike activity appeals to us.
-Concentrating on the historic core of Paris — the Latin Quarter and the Marais — you start to see the city the way a Parisian does as you visit the fascinating parts of these quartiers.
+For four hours you concentrate on the historic core of Paris — the Latin Quarter and the Marais — where you start to see the city the way a Parisian does, as you visit the fascinating parts of these quartiers.

 Food + cycling through our favorite city?
 Is it any wonder we like this activity?